jeremyxuu/research-projects/README.md

 <img src="https://github.com/jeremyxuu/research-projects/blob/main/Framework%201.png?raw=true" width=60%>

 My previous learning and community research experiences have shaped my core values in health, humanity, and sustainability, which motivated me to step into the field of healthcare.
+With rigorous training in methodologies and practice, I am confident and passionate about using qualitative and quantitative methods to address real life challenges at the intersection of healthcare, data science and technology.

 <img src="https://github.com/jeremyxuu/research-projects/blob/main/Framework%202.png?raw=true" width=60%>